Group Chat Ecology in Enterprise Instant Messaging: How Employees Collaborate Through Multi-User Chat Channels on Slack: Abstract

 \section{Abstract}

-Despite the long history of studying instant messaging usage in organizations, we know very little about how today's people participate in group chat channels and interact with others.
-In this \textbf{short note}, we aim to update the existing knowledge on how group chat is used in the context of today's organizations.
-We have the privilege of collecting a total of 4300 publicly available group chat channels in Slack from an R\&D department in a multinational IT company.
-Through qualitative coding of 100 channels, we identified 9 channel categories such as project based channels and event channels.
-We further defined a feature metric with 21 features to depict the group communication style for these group chat channels, with which we successfully trained a machine learning model that can automatically classify a given group channel into one of the 9 categories.
-In addition, we illustrated how these communication metrics could be used for analyzing teams' collaboration activities.
-We focused on 117 project teams as we have their performance data, and further collected 54 out of the 117 teams' Slack group data and generated the communication style metrics for each of them.
-With these data, we are able to build a regression model to reveal the relationship between these group communication styles and one indicator of the project team performance.
+Despite the long history of studying instant messaging usage, we know very little about how today's people participate in group chat channels and interact with others inside a real-world organization.
+In this short paper, we aim to update the existing knowledge on how group chat is used in the context of today's organizations.
+The knowledge is particularly important for the new norm of remote works under the COVID-19 pandemic.
+We have the privilege of collecting two valuable datasets: a total of 4,300 group chat channels in Slack from an R\&D department in a multinational IT company; and a total of 117 groups' performance data.
+Through qualitative coding of 100 randomly sampled group channels from the 4,300 channels dataset, we identified and reported \textbf{9 categories} such as \textit{Project} channels, \textit{IT-Support} channels, and \textit{Event} channels.
+We further defined a feature metric with 21 meta features (and their derived features) without looking at the message content to depict the group communication style for these group chat channels, with which we successfully trained a machine learning model that can automatically classify a given group channel into one of the 9 categories.
+In addition to the descriptive data analysis, we illustrated how these communication metrics can be used to analyze team performance.
+We cross-referenced 117 project teams and their team-based Slack channels and identified 57 teams that appeared in both datasets, then we built a regression model to reveal the relationship between these group communication styles and the project team performance.
+This work contributes an updated empirical understanding of human-human communication practices within the enterprise setting, and suggests design opportunities for the future of human-AI communication experience.